BecomeSingers is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn More

 When engineering a “house mix” for a particular indoor venue like an auditorium, you should take into consideration the acoustic parameters of the location in order to incorporate the various adjustments needed in volume, equalization, treble, bass, and other effects.
 House mix can significantly improve the sound quality produced inside an auditorium, especially, during concerts or musical plays.
 However, you can never use a house mix when recording the audio of such event as its use could significantly diminish the audio quality.

-Digital mixers usually have a number of the descriptor that describes their input-output functions.
+So Many Digital mixers usually have a number of the descriptor that describes their input-output functions.
 A three-number descriptor like that of the 24:8:2 indicates the number of inputs, output buses, and master output channels, respectively.
 A two-number descriptor, on the other hand, indicates the absence of output bus.
-Presonus studiolive, Allen & Heath and Behringer x32 are the some of the most popular and high-end mixers you can easily spotted on the live concert.
+Presonus studiolive, Allen & Heath and Behringer x32 are the some of the most popular and high-end mixers you can easily spotted on the live concert and live performance.

 Understanding the Intricacies of Mixer Controls